-On March 13, 2024, the House of Representatives passed the Protecting Americans from Foreign Adversary Controlled Applications Act (H.R.
-7521).
-If enacted, H.R.
-7521 would make it unlawful to provide certain services to "distribute, maintain, or update . . . a foreign adversary controlled application" within the United States.
-The bill expressly includes applications operated by TikTok or its parent company ByteDance, Ltd. in the definition of "foreign adversary controlled application."
-This Legal Sidebar summarizes the substantive provisions in H.R.
-7521, analyzes the bill's provisions related to enforcement and judicial review, and addresses potential constitutional considerations related to the bill, focusing on questions that have been raised regarding application of the Bill of Attainder Clause and the First Amendment's Free Speech Clause.
-Other CRS products discuss policy considerations with H.R.
-7521, address other legal considerations raised by proposals to restrict TikTok, and provide more information on the technology used by TikTok.
+In April 2024, Congress enacted the Protecting Americans from Foreign Adversary Controlled Applications Act (PAFACAA) as part of a supplemental appropriations act (P.L.
+118-50).
+The PAFACAA makes it unlawful to provide certain services to "distribute, maintain, or update . . . a foreign adversary controlled application" within the United States.
+The Act expressly includes applications operated by TikTok or its parent company ByteDance, Ltd., in the definition of "foreign adversary controlled application."
+This Legal Sidebar summarizes the substantive provisions of the PAFACAA, analyzes the Act's provisions governing enforcement and judicial review, and addresses potential constitutional considerations, focusing on questions regarding application of the Bill of Attainder Clause and the First Amendment's Free Speech Clause.
+Other CRS products discuss policy considerations related to the Act's terms, address other legal considerations raised by proposals to restrict TikTok, and respond to frequently asked questions about the regulation of TikTok.